lolwww/packer-64k/README.md

 **For Azure**:
-supported on Ampere Altra ARM VMs ✅, Limited regions
+supported on Ampere Altra ARM VMs ✅, Limited regions - Template TBD.

 **For Google Cloud**:
-supported on T2A ARM ✅
+supported on T2A ARM ✅ - Template TBD.

 **For Non-public cloud machines:**